Tablets with Wacom digitizer and stylus

 - Reading textbooks

 - Reading novels (many are free in eBook format, see

 Electronic book libraries )

-- Reading Web subscription to newspapers and magazines such as PC maganine.
+- Reading Web subscription to newspapers and magazines such as PC magazine.

-- Browsing newspaper and favorite magazines Websites (not very convininet
+- Browsing newspaper and favorite magazines Websites.
+It is not very convenient

 - Serving as a "super expensive" organizer (generally requires